Anyone age 16 or older can get vaccinated in Idaho. Thank you to everyone who chooses to protect our communities by getting the COVID-19 vaccine.

-Simply select the button above and follow the instructions.
+- Register and have a provider call you.
 By answering a few questions, your information will be added to the COVID-19 vaccine list.
 The list will allow a vaccine provider to contact you and schedule an appointment for you.

-You only need to pre-register one time.
-Feel free to pre-register other members of your family.
+- You only need to sign up one time.
+Feel free to sign up other members of your family.

-Check your email or wait for a call from a vaccine provider.
-The new pre-registration system keeps you from having to call vaccine providers every day or visit different websites looking for a vaccine appointment.
-All you have to do is pre-register, and then let us do the work for you.
+- After you sign up, check your email or wait for a call from a vaccine provider.
+The system keeps you from having to call vaccine providers every day.
+All you have to do is sign-up, and then let us do the work for you.

 What type of vaccine will I get?